ShadowDara/flua/docs/v0.1.8/index.md

 - add static HTTP Server which is not async yet which means the Server blocks the script!
 Server can be stopped by just pressing enter
 - open with now works on windows

+## Info
+Documentation is missing and will be probably not added because the version is deprecated